bast/runtest/doc/library/about.rst

 The library is designed to play well with CTest, to be convenient when used interactively, and to work without trouble on Linux, Mac, and Windows.
-It offers test scripts a basic argument parsing.
+It offers a basic argument parsing for test scripts.